Devon Holiday July 2003 - page 1

 The train stopped at signals quite frequently on its journey to Totnes,

-Mike found out from the enthusiastic buffs that a newly delivered
+we found out from said steam buffs that a newly delivered diesel

-diesel loco was coming up the other way and our train had to wait at a
+locomotive was coming up the other way and our steam train had to wait

 |